Following Schubert varieties under Feigin's degeneration of the flag variety: Preliminaries and notation

 \subsection{Symmetric group combinatorics}

-The combinatorics of the symmetric group controls many geometric properties of $\Flag_n$ and its Schubert varieties, therefore we spend a little time here introducing the notation we will need later on.
+The combinatorics of the symmetric group control many geometric properties of $\Flag_n$ and its Schubert varieties, therefore we spend a little time here introducing the notation we will need later on.

 For any two positive integers $i,j\in\mathbb{Z}_ {\geq 1}$, with $i\leq j$ we denote by $[i,j]:=\{a\in\mathbb{Z}\mid i\leq a\leq j\}$.
 Moreover, we use the short hand notation $[j]:=[1,j]$.
 We write $\binom{[n]}{k}$ for the set of subsets of cardinality $k$ inside $[n]$.